Belair Drive & Beaverdale Lane

-- stop sign at intersection of Stonybrook La. & Belair Dr.
+- all way stop at intersection of Stonybrook Dr.. & Belair Dr.

 Phase 2 - Kenhill Dr. to Annapolis Rd. (proposed)

 Plans for traffic calming measures on this section of Belair Drive were presented at an open house meeting on June 18, 2019.
-As shown below, the proposed measures include eight speed cushions evenly spaced to slow down speeding vehicles.
+The proposed measures include eight speed cushions evenly spaced to slow down speeding vehicles.

 In accordance with the City's Neighborhood Traffic Management Program, agreement from 60% of Belair Drive residents is required prior to proceeding with installation.
 A mailer with a return postcard was sent to Belair Drive residents to collect and measure this required level of support.
 Results are due November 1, 2019, after which a decision will be made on whether the proposed project will be carried out.

 We welcome input from the public on these projects.
 Please contact the project manager.

 Please note that all of the traffic calming measures discussed above were reviewed with public safety officials.
 They do not view them as impediments to providing critical and timely response in an emergency.